-Connecticut Children’s Office for Community Child Health (the Office), Hartford Foundation for Public Giving’s Early Childhood Investments (ECI) initiative, a strategic partner of the Office, and an active parent representative from ECI recently had the opportunity to participate in the All Children Thrive (ACT) Design Meeting in Cincinnati, Ohio.
-ACT, an initiative of the UCLA Center for Healthier Children, Families, and Communities, is a movement that aims to optimize the healthy development and wellbeing of all children.
+Connecticut Children’s Office for Community Child Health (the Office), Hartford Foundation for Public Giving’s Early Childhood Investments (ECI) initiative, a strategic partner of the Office, and a parent representative from ECI recently participated in the All Children Thrive (ACT) Design Meeting in Cincinnati, Ohio.
+ACT, an initiative of the UCLA Center for Healthier Children, Families, and Communities, is a movement that aims to optimize the healthy development and well-being of all children.
 ACT will utilize disruptive changes and emergent trends to enable communities to create and spread innovative approaches that transform the capacity of healthcare, education, early childhood and youth services to help all children thrive.

 Specific goals of the ACT initiative include: